Processing math: 100%

 For saying 'syntax', we mean we have some formal rules which indicates how to yields some formulas from inference rules.
 In this part, basically, we don't inquire any semantical concepts; just do give some finite sequences from selected rules.

-if there is a deduction of $\varphi$ from $\Gamma$, we call $\varphi$ is a theorem of $\Gamma$ or $\varphi$ is deducible from $\Gamma$.
-In our notation, we define this $\Gamma \vdash \varphi$.
+if there is a deduction of φ from Γ, we call φ is a theorem of Γ or φ is deducible from Γ. In our notation, we define this Γφ.

 1. tautologies.